 - Voluntary termination of pregnancy (abortions).
-The plan provides coverage for all abortion services that are legally permitted under applicable law. - Male voluntary sterilizations (See "Preventive Health Services", below, for female voluntary sterilization). - Diagnostic procedures such as a colonoscopy or endoscopy.
+The plan provides coverage for all abortion services that are legally permitted under applicable law.
+When applicable, in accordance with federal law, a separate premium is charged for coverage of the abortion services for which federal funding is prohibited. - Male voluntary sterilizations (See "Preventive Health Services," below, for female voluntary sterilization.) - Diagnostic procedures.
+Examples: a colonoscopy or endoscopy.

-PANDAS and PANS: Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infection and Pediatric Acute Onset Neuropsychiatric Syndrome)
+Pandas and Pans: Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infection and Pediatric Acute Onset Neuropsychiatric Syndrome)